NYS Plan To Add Sidewalks To Fairmount Avenue In Lakewood Has Detractors

 The proposed plan also includes the addition of a center turning lane from Elmhurst Avenue to Shadyside Avenue.

 Of the 13 people who shared comments at the hearing on the project, 12 are against the project.
-Lakewood Village Trustee members Ellen Barnes and Richard Fischer along with former Trustee Nancy Jones all spoke in opposition, saying they had gone door-to-door to talk to affected residents and businesses.
+Lakewood Village Trustee member Ellen Barnes along with former Trustees Richard Fischer and Nancy Jones all spoke in opposition, saying they had gone door-to-door to talk to affected residents and businesses.

 Barnes said the expansion of Fairmount Avenue will encroach on many properties, reducing the buffer zone between homes and the public, “A lot of people will lose a lot of their property, relatively speaking, because they already sit close to the road.
 People are going to be losing their landscaping and other things that they have invested a lot of money in.
 I don’t know how the state compensates you for that.
 I hope that that does happen if the project goes through”